kisslinux/kisslinux.github.io/site/pages/testimonials.md

 > Literally the opposite of KISS.
 At lest don't use hypocritical excuses for your crusades.

 > Hi!
 I just wanted to let you know that, while the name is funny enough in English, it gets even better in Swedish: "kiss" is a synonym for "piss", and even the website translates to goatpiss.org.
 Have a nice day!

+> KISS Linux is a really interesting effort and a sign, IMO, of a healthy ecosystem, so I commend Dylan and other contributors for their efforts.
+Great to hear about the aarch64/ppc64le support too!

+> Ok, what’s your point.
+You have have musl and libc on a system.
+Not to mention the developer of kids is a outspoken anti systemd fud spreader.